oracle/odpi/doc/src/public_structs/dpiConnCreateParams.rst

     Specifies the application context that will be set when the connection is created.
 This value is only used when creating standalone connections.
-It is expected to be NULL or an array of :ref:`dpiAppContext` structures.
+It is expected to be NULL or an array of :ref:`dpiAppContext<dpiAppContext>` structures.
 The context specified here can be used in logon triggers, for example.
 The default value is NULL.

 .. member:: uint32_t dpiConnCreateParams.numAppContext